laravel/docs/queues.md

 <a name="rate-limiting"></a>
 ### Rate Limiting

-Although we just demonstrated how to write your own rate limiting job middleware, Laravel includes a rate limiting middleware that you may utilize to rate limit jobs.
+Although we just demonstrated how to write your own rate limiting job middleware, Laravel actually includes a rate limiting middleware that you may utilize to rate limit jobs.
 Like [route rate limiters](/docs/{{version}}/routing#defining-rate-limiter), job rate limiters are defined using the `RateLimiter` facade's `for` method.

 For example, you may wish to allow users to backup their data once per hour while imposing no such limit on premium customers.
-To accomplish this, you may define a `RateLimiter` in your `AppServiceProvider`:
+To accomplish this, you may define a `RateLimiter` in the `boot` method of your `AppServiceProvider`:

     use Illuminate\Support\Facades\RateLimiter;

+    /**
+     * Bootstrap any application services.
+     *
+     * @return void
+     */
+    public function boot()
+    {
         RateLimiter::for('backups', function ($job) {
             return $job->user->vipCustomer()
                         ?
 Limit::none()
                         : Limit::perHour(1)->by($job->user->id);
         });
+    }

+In the example above, we defined an hourly rate limit; however, you may easily define a rate limit based on minutes using the `perMinute` method.
+In addition, you may pass any value you wish to the `by` method of the rate limit; however, this value is most often used to segment rate limits by customer:

+    return Limit::perMinute(50)->by($job->user->id);

-You may then attach the rate limiter to your backup job using the `RateLimited` middleware.
+Once you have defined your rate limit, you may attach the rate limiter to your backup job using the `Illuminate\Queue\Middleware\RateLimited` middleware.
 Each time the job exceeds the rate limit, this middleware will release the job back to the queue with an appropriate delay based on the rate limit duration.

     use Illuminate\Queue\Middleware\RateLimited;